-Scott Brumback, an attorney and a former Republican precinct committee officer who ran (and lost) as a Democrat against a Republican incumbent in the 2010 Washington state legislative election, wrote a letter to the editor of the Yakima Herald in response to the national gun control discussion that the Newtown, Connecticut school shooting has precipitated.
+Scott Brumback, a former Republican precinct committee officer who ran (and lost) as a Democrat against the Republican incumbent in the 2010 Washington state legislative election, wrote a letter to the editor of the Yakima Herald in response to the national gun control discussion that the Newtown, Connecticut school shooting has precipitated.

 Horrible, senseless murders at an elementary school.
 The dearest of God’s creations violated.
 Words cannot express.

-Whatever tears may have dissolved the missing words from those sentences, however, seem to have been shed by a crocodile.
+Whatever tears may have dissolved the missing text from his letter, however, seem to have been shed by a crocodile.
 Those obligatory emotional niceties out of the way, he then proceeds to jump right into the paranoid rant.
 And he uses complete sentences to do it:

 Unscrupulous political elites use this tragedy to disarm Americans under the guise of public safety.
 The media plays the useful pawn to sway public opinion toward more government power and less individual liberty.

 Man’s subjugation and murder of his fellow man is well-documented.
 Historically, evil men used oppressive government to inflict large-scale oppression and tyranny on innocent people.
 Millions of disarmed men, women and children were herded and murdered throughout the ages by tyrants.
 Were these people any less real?
 Too many of our citizens ignore history and hope “it won’t happen to us.”
 Hope is not a plan.

 If those murdered by tyrants could speak, what would they counsel us?
 Lay down and submit?
 Or maintain the means to fight tyranny should it ever rear its ugly head among us.